ZYSF/gen1cpu/InstructionSet.md

 4-bit or 8-bit operand).
 This encoding allows for addressing up to 256 different registers in most instructions and up to 16 in instructions with more bits reserved for immediate values.

+### Main Encoding Types

+* Instructions encoded "abc" style use 8 bits each to specify up to 3 different registers (if some are disabled then the encoding is known as e.g. "axc")
+* Instructions encoded "abi", "bci" or "bca" style all use 4 bits each to specify up to 2 different registers, and then use the lower 16 bits to specify an immediate or address operand
+* Instructions encoded with "x" symbols should assume zeroes for any relevant/remaining bits (but in some cases this space can be used for system-specific information, e.g. a debugger can add extra metadata to a trap instruction)

+For convenience, the descriptions below list their arguments in hex style, so a regular "abc" operation is written something like `0xA1aabbcc` (indicating that it takes two hex digits to encode each register number for the `0xA1` instruction).

+Note that the register given as `a` is generally the "target register" (or whatever register is written to).
+This is why e.g. in an `ifequals` instruction the two register parameters are named `b` and `c` (since it compares two registers but doesn't write to any) whereas in a `read32` instruction they're named `a` and `b` (because it reads from one register and writest to another).
+In practice, it's often sensible to use the same register as both a source and a target (e.g. `add $r1, $r1, $r3` would effectively add the value of `$r3` to whatever's already in `$r1`), but generally the instructions will _only read_ from whatever is `b` or `c` and _only write_ to `a`.

 ## Instructions

 ### Syscall